-It is now common for oral sex to be seen as the new kissing and for girls to send nude/partially nude photos of themselves via smart phones to boys as a way to express their interest.
+is now common for oral sex to be seen as the new kissing and for girls to send nude/partially nude photos of themselves via smartphones to boys as a way to express their interest.
 Here are 7 ways parents can help prevent their teen from becoming an addict.

 - First of all, prevention works.
 Parents, you can be the authority and place safeguards on your computer.
 Just as important—be wise in the decisions you make about allowing your kids to have smart phones.
 Some kids simply are not ready to have possession of a smartphone.
 Allow them to have a phone, but do not provide a data package or Internet access.

 - Put on software that will restrict the type of sites that can be accessed on your home computers and your teen’s computer.
 Even better, it is wise to use accountability software such as Covenant Eyes instead of just the blocking software.
-There are literally 5 million pornographic websites and most are available free of charge and accessed with a click of the mouse.
-The average age of an individual for first time internet pornography exposure is 9 years old.
+30% of internet content is porn and most is available free of charge and accessed with a click of the mouse.
+The average age of an individual for first-time internet pornography exposure is 11 years old.
 The computer companies are not interested in keeping your child safe.
 You as parents need to intervene and put those filters on.

 - Talk to your teen about the dangers of becoming addicted to pornography.
 We tell our kids about the dangers of drugs.
 Porn is a drug!